 Each Translation Code can have up to five Export Values configured, so the same Translation Codes can be used for multiple systems or multiple fields within the same system, if the Minimum and Maximum Values are the same.

-Once you have configured Translation Codes, they are available to use with exports within Query Betta.
+Once you have configured Translation Codes, they are available to use with exports within the Query tool.

 When editing an export, update the Export Value setting to Translation Export Value (Translation Export Value 2 - 5 are also available), and then select the Key of the Translation Codes that you would like to use for that particular export.